 Welcome to my blog.
-I’m Marése O’Sullivan, an online journalist with Irish broadcaster TV3.
+I’m Marése O’Sullivan, an Irish journalist and digital content producer.

 I’ve always adored writing, so I’ve worked in journalism, editing fiction/non-fiction and presenting.
 My blog is about words in every way: whether it’s a review of a show I’ve seen or a book I’ve read, my thoughts on the process of writing, interviews with authors, a fantastic quote or just a poem I’ve put together.
 I also love photography and travelling, so there are plenty of snaps too!

-As I’ve reported for a variety of UK and Irish publications, including The Guardian and national television programme Ireland Live News, I enjoy thinking about different ways to produce journalism, how to engage your reader more and develop social media engagement, so my posts reflect that.
+As I’ve reported for a variety of high-profile Australian, UK and Irish publications, including The Guardian and national broadcasters ABC News, SBS, Channel 5 and Virgin Media Television, I enjoy thinking about different ways to produce journalism, how to engage your reader more and develop social media engagement, so my posts reflect that.